-If the MCO reverses a denial, termination, reduction, or delay in services that were not provided during the appeal process, the MCO will have to provide the services no later than 72 hours from the date it receives the reverse appeal notice.
+If the state reverses a denial, termination, reduction, or delay in services, that were not provided during the appeal process, the MCO will have to provide the services no later than 72 hours from the date it receives the reverse appeal notice.

-If the MCO reverses a denial, termination reduction, or delay in services that a member was receiving during the appeal process, the MCO will pay for the services received during the appeal process.
+If the MCO reverses a denial, termination reduction, or delay in services that a member was receiving during the appeal or fair hearing process, the MCO will pay for the services received during the appeal or fair hearing process.